 9. Data and rights you give us

-We claim no intellectual property rights in and to any material you provide or otherwise transmit to us via the Service.
-All data and information that you collect and input into the Platform shall belong to you or your Clients, unless Birdie has a separate agreement with a Client giving us separate rights to the same information.
+We claim no intellectual property rights in and to any material the Recipient (who may also be the Customer) provides or otherwise transmits to us via the Service.
+All data and information that the Recipient collects and inputs into the Platform shall belong to the Recipient or its Clients, unless Birdie has a separate agreement with a Client giving us separate rights to the same information.

-However, to enable your use of the Services, we do need to collect data and information about your clients, including personal data and sensitive medical data (“Patient Data”).
-As such, we require, and you hereby grant us, a worldwide, non-exclusive, royalty free licence to store, use, reproduce, display and transmit the Patient Data and any other materials transmitted via the Service to the extent necessary to enable your use of the Services, including monitoring services.
+However, to enable your use of the Services, we may need to collect data and information about the Recipient’s (who may also be the Customer) clients, including personal data and sensitive medical data (“Patient Data”).
+As such, we require, and you hereby grant us, a worldwide, non-exclusive, royalty free licence to store, use, reproduce, display and transmit the Patient Data and any other materials transmitted via the Service to the extent necessary to enable your or the Recipient’s use of the Services, including monitoring services.
 This licence shall remain in effect for the duration of the Subscription Term and any renewal period.

 In addition to the rights granted to us above, we also require, and you hereby grant to us, a licence to store, use, reproduce, display and transmit the Patient Data and any other materials transmitted via the Service in anonymised format for analytical purposes and to improve our Services.
 This licence shall remain in effect unless and until you email us at firstname.lastname@example.org and expressly ask us to delete such data from our database.
 For the avoidance of doubt, this licence will not end upon termination of these Terms.

-You grant to Birdie a right to use the your trade name and trademarks and refer to the Care Agency as a reference partner in customer listings and other marketing documentation and activities relating to the Services, provided that such use is in accordance with good business practice and in a manner to promote the reputation and goodwill of said Care Agency trade name and trademarks.
+You grant to Birdie a right to use the your trade name and trademarks and refer to the Customer as a reference partner in customer listings and other marketing documentation and activities relating to the Services, provided that such use is in accordance with good business practice and in a manner to promote the reputation and goodwill of said Customer trade name and trademarks.

 10. Data Protection and Privacy